 A lot depends on the what stage the heart problems have reached, and what's going on inside your older dog's chest.

 Although there's no 'cure' for heart failure, it can often be 'managed' with medication which reduce symptoms and improve your dog's quality of life.
-Sometimes it can also give him more time with you.

 A tumor due to lung cancer is the second most common cause of an older dog coughing.